KosinskiLab/mosaic/docs/tutorial/workflows/iav.rst

 1. In the **Intelligence** tab, click the arrow next to **Membrane** and configure:

    - Model: select the downloaded checkpoint file
-   - Window Size: 160
+   - Window Size: 160, Output Sampling: 12.0
-   - Clustering: Enabled
-   - Augmentation: Enabled
+   - Clustering: Enabled, Augmentation: Enabled
-   - Output Sampling: 12.0

-2. Click *Apply* and select the IAV VLP tomogram.
+2. Click *Apply* and select the IAV VLP tomogram upon completion.

 .. note::

-   Without a GPU, download the pre-computed segmentation from `ownCloud <https://oc.embl.de/index.php/s/URqaMtuk0OWPKEi>`_ and load via File > Open.
+   Without a GPU, use the segmentation from `ownCloud <https://oc.embl.de/index.php/s/URqaMtuk0OWPKEi>`_ and load via File > Open.

 Mesh Creation